The twenties will soon be with us again …

 For those of us who write, edit or proofread for a living, and those who manage the style guides that we follow, this will present a new challenge.
 How ambiguous will ‘the twenties’ be?
 Should we refer long-windedly to the ‘1920s’ and ‘2020s’, or even – where the style rules demand the use of words – the ‘nineteen-twenties’ and ‘twenty-twenties’, to prevent any possible confusion?
 Will these twenties roar or just whimper?

-Twenty years ago, there was no real problem with the term ‘the nineties’, as the 1890s were rarely mentioned by anyone who wasn’t reading from an Orwell essay; but the 1920s – a period of radio, films and wild dancing – still seem quite familiar today.
-A simple reference to ‘the twenties’ might conjure up that decade in the reader’s mind, unless the context makes the correct meaning instantly obvious.
+Twenty years ago, there was no real problem with the term ‘the nineties’, as the 1890s were rarely mentioned; but the 1920s – a period of radio, films and wild dancing – still seem quite familiar today.
+A reference to ‘the twenties’ might conjure up that decade in the reader’s mind, unless the context makes the correct meaning instantly obvious.

 Meanwhile, roll on the (twenty-)twenties …